thunderbird89/esf/stories/story-shade-of-gray.md

 > "Agreed."
 LeBouf's tone carried quiet authority.
 "We'll be in position within three minutes.
 You'll have full communications coverage and tactical data feed through the earpieces."

 The three ESF operators turned and moved back toward the van with that same unsettling fluid precision.
+As they walked away, LeBouf gave a slight nod, and the two halves of his visor slid together in front of his face with a soft snap, sealing seamlessly without a visible seam.
+The lens clusters on either side of his helmet came to life, twelve small points of dim red light now matching his teammates', transforming him from a forgettable man in advanced gear into something far more alien.

 Marisa watched them go, trying to process what she'd just seen.
 The way LeBouf moved now, the casual readiness in his stance—it was like watching a different person wearing the same forgettable face.

 Hartfield stepped closer to her, his voice low.